The Other Ants & The Grasshopper: A Fable for Becoming Human

 Sisera barged in and began giving orders.
 He thought he was in charge here.
 But Jael had her own way of doing things.
 He ordered water.
 She gave him milk, a meal, and a blanket, far more than he asked for, in fact.
 That was just her way.
 He then ordered her to stand guard and to lie if anyone came looking for him.
 And it would be the last order he ever gave.
 She was not a liar, nor was she his ally, and she certainly was not his slave.
 Jael was a lover of God, loyal to him alone, and on that day she was called to be the enforcer of his law and hammer of his justice.

 And Sisera said to Jael, “Stand at the opening of the tent, and if anyone comes and asks you, “Is anyone here?” say, “No.” But Jael…took a tent peg, and took a hammer in her hand.
 Then she went softly to him and drove the peg into his temple until it went down into the ground while he was lying fast asleep from weariness.
 So he died.
+And behold, as Barak was pursuing Sisera, Jael went out to meet him and said to him, “Come, and I will show you the man whom you are seeking.”
+So he went in to her tent, and there lay Sisera dead, with the tent peg in his temple.

-~ Judges 4:20-21
+~ Judges 4:20-22

 Most blessed of women is Jael: lover of God, soldier of the dawn, enemy of the dark.